 Business combinations are accounted for using the acquisition method as at the acquisition date, which is the date on which control is transferred to the Group.
-Control is the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-In assessing control, the Group takes into consideration potential voting rights that currently are exercisable.
+Control is achieved when the company is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+Specifically, the company controls an investee if and only if the company has all the following: